-- 9.1.6.2 Bullet strikes wholly within hard cover, and continues on to hit or strike down a metal target, this will be treated as range equipment failure (see Rule 4.6.1).
+- 9.1.6.2 Bullet strikes wholly within hard cover, and continues on to hit or strike down a metal target, or hits a frangible target or an electronically registering target that activates other range equipment, this will be treated as range equipment failure (see Rule 4.7.1).
 The competitor will be required to reshoot the course of fire, after it has been restored. - 9.1.6.3 Bullet strikes partially within hard cover, and continues on to strike the scoring area of a paper target, the hit on that paper target will count for score or penalty, as the case may be. - 9.1.6.4 Bullet strikes partially within hard cover, and continues on to strike down a scoring metal target, the fallen target will count for score.
 If a bullet strikes partially within hard cover, and continues on to strike down or hit a metal no-shoot, the fallen no-shoot or hit thereon will count for penalty. - 9.1.7 Target Sticks Are neither Hard Cover nor Soft Cover.
 Shots which have passed wholly or partially through target sticks and which hit a paper or metal target will count for score or penalty, as the case may be.